kalavattam/protocol_chipseq_signal_norm/validate_siqchip.md

 #  Define functions -----------------------------------------------------------
-#  Define a function to populate an array with sorted file names that match a
+#  Populate an array with sorted file names that match a specified pattern
-#+ specified pattern (e.g., a file glob), optionally excluding paths
+#+ (e.g., a file glob), optionally excluding paths
 function populate_array_glob() {
     local -n arr_ref=${1}  # Name of array to populate (passed by reference) local search="${2}"    # Directory to search